klaytn/contract-template/GETTING-STARTED-TEMPLATE.md

 # Getting Started

-PLEASE REPLACE %%name%% ACCORDINGLY (also remove this statement)
+PLEASE REPLACE %%your ~~%% ACCORDINGLY (also remove this statement)

 ## Guide For Development